UPDATED: Non-Medical Masks and Facing Coverings

 McMaster University decisions related to COVID-19 are based on Public Health advice and government policy.
 Personal Protective Equipment (PPE) will be provided where it is necessary as a reasonable precaution for the protection of employees when the work is required and the risk related to COVID-19 cannot be sufficiently mitigated through physical distancing and proper hand hygiene.
-(See also information recently released from the Government of Ontario related to wearing a face covering when physical distancing is a challenge.)

 Non-Medical Masks or Face Coverings

 Face coverings/non-medical masks, like those made at home, are intended to limit the risk of the wearer exposing another person to undetected illness or infection, including COVID-19.
 These masks are not regulated and are very different from medical surgical masks or N95 masks.
+Wearing face coverings does not eliminate the need for physical distancing practices or hand hygiene.

 Masks for Work Where Physical Distancing is Not Possible